kyma-project/website/content/blog-posts/2020-01-16-integration-testing-in-k8s/index.md

 1. **Selective testing**

    In the ClusterTestSuite, you can define which tests you want to execute.
 You can select them by providing the **labels** expression or listing TestDefinition names.
 If you don't list any, Octopus will run all tests by default.
-Selective testing is particularly helpful in a situation when you have 50 TestDefinitions on your cluster, but in the course of development you want to check only the tests for the component you are working on.
+Selective testing is particularly helpful in a situation when you have 50 TestDefinitions on your cluster, but you want to check only the tests for the component you are working on.
 Thanks to selective testing, you can get feedback on your changes almost immediately.

-2. **Automatic retries on failed tests**
+2. **Automatic retries of failed tests**

    At one point, we had huge problems with flaky tests in Kyma.
 To merge a pull request, all 22 tests had to pass on a given Kubernetes cluster.
 If every test fails in only 2% of executions, the probability that all 22 tests pass is only 64%.
 Executing tests takes no longer than 20 minutes, but when you add the time required for creating a cluster and provisioning Kyma, the overall time doubles.
 You can imagine the frustration of developers who had to retrigger the whole Prow job because of a failure of one test that was totally not connected with the changes introduced in their pull requests.
 By introducing retries through the **maxRetries** parameter, we didn't solve the issues with flaky tests completely, but we managed to reduce the number of situations in which retriggering a Prow job was required.